cognaclee/nopain/README.md

 	```

 ### Run Nopain
 This example demonstrates an attack on the ModelNet40 dataset using a point diffusion-based autoencoder.
-If your target is a different dataset or architecture, such as PointFlow, please use the corresponding scripts provided in this project.
+If your target is a different dataset or architecture, please use the corresponding scripts provided in this project.
 1. **Extract Features and Run Test Script:**
 	```bash
 	# The first time you run Nopain, use the following command to extract features